caffeinewriter/w1n5t0n/README.md

 Zinnoc:
 >Rest in peace, buddy.
 You will forever be deeply in our hearts and minds.
 Thank you for everything you have made for all of us.
 I am sorry that I was not there for you.
 Wish I knew you in person.
 I am glad that you are no longer feeling the terrible pain that was surrounding you for years.
 Goodbye, Doni!

+Samuel Exner:
+>I knew Doni since we were both 13 years old.
+His energy and warmth welcomed me to my new school.
+Doni's maturity, even then, was unmatched by his peers.
+We stopped getting along so well when we went to high school - though I can say by senior year we were close once again - I regret not being closer.
+You see the price of BTC these days?
+Crypto is an important part of the industry I've found myself in, so Doni, thank you for that as well.
+>I have experienced similar pain to Doni - that is what is most painful about all of this.
+I had no idea the pain that he was in as well.
+I thought he was doing great, and felt great, and his death came as a surprise.
+I wish he would have shared how he felt with me.
+I regret not asking him every day.
+>I am so happy I found this repository.

 ![Doni and his Family](img/doni_with_family_2.jpg) Doni With His Family